CrunchyData/doc-content-guide/09-writing-blog-posts.md

 Include images in your blog posts when it makes sense.
 If you’re explaining how to use a GUI tool, screenshots can help illustrate your point.
 Make sure to use alt text.

 ## Formatting blog posts
+Blog posts can be written in markdown or within a google doc.
+Blog content uses organization, capitalization, and other formatting to help convey meaning

 ### Headings
 Organize posts with H2s and H3s.
 Use H2s for higher-level topics or goals and use H3s within each section for supporting information or tasks.